-Conversational Design Series #3: The “Parameter Chain” Design Pattern
+Conversational Design Series: The “Parameter Chain” Design Pattern

 John Mowat

-This is part 3 of a series sharing our approach on how to design a conversational experience.
-Part 1 looked at the theory behind some of our best practices of Designing Conversational Interactions, and part 2 was a deep dive into planning the structure of a conversational design flow chart.
+This is part 2 of a series sharing our approach on how to design a conversational experience.
+Part 1 looked at the theory behind some of our best practices of Designing Conversational Interactions, and it was a deep dive into planning the structure of a conversational design flow chart.

 Here we take an even closer look at a specific scenario in conversational design which can take designers by surprise: a sudden explosion of complexity when making a seemingly small addition to an otherwise simple flow.